-Overall, these firm-level effects suggest that ICT investment induces additional employment and higher wages, on average, within the investing firms.
-One interpretation of these results is that there are sizable productivity gains associated with the adoption of ICT technologies, which partly accrue to workers within these firms.
-Indeed, RD estimates with respect to QCES-reported labor productivity reveal a sizable discontinuity in labor productivity (turnover per worker) during the treatment period but not after (see columns A.3 and B.3 in Table 3).
+firms.
+Indeed, RD estimates with respect to QCES-reported labor productivity (revenue per worker) reveal a discontinuity during the treatment period but not after (see panel C of Figure 6 as well as columns A.3 and B.3 in Table 3).